Tricia Illsley Drive-in

 March 20, 2020.

 Send us your best original poetry, fiction, creative non-fiction, memoirs, artwork, photography, or graphic stories for our annual theme issue.
 As with past issues the only criteria are vividness, vitality, depth of thought and expression and, above all, excellence.
-The theme of the 2019 issue is the intersection between Nature and Civilization.
+The theme of the 2020 issue is Epiphanies.

 $100 First Prize and $75 Second Prize for Best Cover Art/Photography